karllmitchell/Channels-DVR-to-Plex/README.md

 # Channels-DVR-to-Plex
 Scripts to enable transcoding from Channels DVR recordings and addition to Plex file structure

 I run both Channels DVR and Plex.
 I've found it convenient to automatically transcode to an h.264 format under Plex for streaming that avoids the need for live transcoding, which requires a more powerful processing.
-I figured it might be appreciated to share my work with you, here: https://gist.github.com/karllmitchell8.
 Please note that this has not been thoroughly tested on all systems, and that it is to be used at your own risk.
 This is sub-beta quality right now!
-Feel free to take it and make it your own, as long as you share your work.
+Feel free to take it and make it your own, or contribute to this archive, as long as you share your work and operate within the license.

 **The main script**